pezkuwichain/pezkuwi-sdk/bridges/docs/running-relayer.md

 </details>

 To deliver and get reward for a single message, the relayer needs to submit two transactions.
 One at the source Bridge Hub and one at the target Bridge Hub.
-Below are costs for Polkadot <> Kusama messages (as of today):
+Below are costs for Pezkuwi <> Kusama messages (as of today):

-- to deliver a single Polkadot -> Kusama message, you would need to pay around `0.06 KSM` at Kusama Bridge Hub and around `1.62 DOT` at Polkadot Bridge Hub;
+- to deliver a single Pezkuwi -> Kusama message, you would need to pay around `0.06 KSM` at Kusama Bridge Hub and around `1.62 HEZ` at Pezkuwi Bridge Hub;

-- to deliver a single Kusama -> Polkadot message, you would need to pay around `1.70 DOT` at Polkadot Bridge Hub and around `0.05 KSM` at Kusama Bridge Hub.
+- to deliver a single Kusama -> Pezkuwi message, you would need to pay around `1.70 HEZ` at Pezkuwi Bridge Hub and around `0.05 KSM` at Kusama Bridge Hub.

 Those values are not constants - they depend on call weights (that may change from release to release),